josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🧾_filling_the_transparency_gap.md

 At the University of Nottingham and elsewhere, students have repeatedly asked for:
 - publication of contracts and research partnerships with defence or surveillance companies;
-- disclosure of any commercial or academic arrangements with institutions operating in the Palestinian lands which remain under an illegal military occupation;
+- disclosure of any commercial or academic arrangements with institutions operating in the Palestinian lands which remain under an illegal military occupation (ICJ Reports 2004, p.
+136);
 - explanation of how such relationships align with universities’ public commitments to human rights, environmental responsibility, and ethical investment.

 The **core grievance** is not merely political alignment, but **inconsistency of practice**: institutions present themselves as centres of humanitarian and environmental values while maintaining opaque financial or research ties that may contradict those values.